ec-europa/europa-component-library/docs/decisions/001-print.md

 Pros:

-- Less duplication (only write needed rules for print)
+- Less duplication: only write the rules needed for `print`

 Cons: